 Little shifts if your exercise like this can make the difference between being stuck at a plateau, and continuing to make progress, as you challenge your body in slightly new ways.
 Oh, and new exercises also make working out more fun, and there’s a lot to be said for that.

-Should my knees not go over my toes?
 This is a complicated question, but in the context of this exercise specifically, the answer is no.